 The program includes bonus point opportunities.
 Double points on Tuesday and Wednesday evenings.
 Triple points for trying monthly chef specials.
 25 bonus points for birthday-month visits.

-This program generates predictable monthly revenue while creating different engagement levels.
 Subscribers visit significantly more often than non-members.
 Their average transaction value is much higher when purchasing additional items.
-The subscription model also supports better cash flow and inventory planning for these loyal customers.

 Coastal Kitchen focuses on experience-based rewards rather than traditional discounts.
 Their program awards reward points redeemable for cooking classes, wine tastings, chef's table experiences, and early access to seasonal menu launches.

-A 150-point cooking class might cost the restaurant relatively little in ingredients and labor while generating strong revenue.
-These experiences deepen relationships with repeat customers.
-The program positions the restaurant as a culinary destination rather than just a meal provider, supporting premium pricing.
+These experiences deepen relationships with repeat customers and position the restaurant as a culinary destination rather than just a meal provider.

 Building Your Restaurant Loyalty Program From Scratch